jsohlendorff/continuous_time_LTMLE/note.typ

 == Algorithm for the calculation of censoring martingale <section:censmg>

-//Before we turn to the main result for the remainder term, we present an algorithm.
 //Overall, the described procedure in pseudo-code is given in #smallcaps("debiasIceIpcw") and
 //we the algorithm #smallcaps("getCensoringMartingale") describes how to compute the outer integral
 //for the martingale term on a fine grid of time points.

-// Because: int a d b - int hat a hat d b = - int hat a (hat d b - d b) + int a d b - int hat a d b

 // #algo(
 //   title: "debiasIceIpcw",